rj-may/BER_Bounds_Eval/README.md

 ## Bayes Error Project
+Repo created as a part of MS research at Utah State University

 #### Researcher:  Riley May

-I will be  running simulation-based comparisons of different methods of estimating Bayes Error Rate performance bounds under various conditions, including different sample sizes, numbers of dimensions, and distribution types.
-I will also be generating visualizations to summarize performance differences and reporting on the results of these simulations.
+I ran simulation-based comparisons of different methods of estimating Bayes Error Rate performance bounds under various conditions, including different sample sizes, numbers of dimensions, and distribution types.
+I also be generated visualizations to summarize performance differences and reporting on the results of these simulations.